A strategy is not a plan, it’s a theory on how you’re going to win.

 Our unique way to win is to build moats around:

-Combined, these three moats will allow us to attract the best founders through network effects, help these founders see incredible results through the ProductLed Method, and align our founder’s success with our success as a company through a unique revenue model.
+These three moats will allow us to attract the best founders through network effects, help these founders see incredible results through the ProductLed System™️, and align our founder’s success with our success as a company through a unique revenue model.

 One of the most fun parts about building your “how to win” strategy is that it should feel like each moat is complimentary with the other ones.